ansible/workshops/README.md

 # Website

- - [http://ansible.github.io/workshops](http://ansible.github.io/workshops) - website is rendered automatically from markdown files using [Github Pages](https://pages.github.com/).
+ - [http://ansible.github.io/workshops](http://ansible.github.io/workshops) - Check out the optional website which is rendered automatically from markdown files using [Github Pages](https://pages.github.com/).
+If you are already on the website please ignore this section.

 # Instructor-led Workshops